CJ7114/CJ7114/README.md

 - ☁️ Experienced in cloud infrastructure management (AWS) using tools like Docker, Kubernetes, Terraform.
 - 🚀 Currently exploring advanced Kubernetes concepts and CI/CD pipelines with Jenkins and ArgoCD.
 - 🛠️ Proficient in Infrastructure as Code (IaC) and GitOps for efficient and streamlined deployments.
-- 🌱 Continuously learning and exploring new technologies within the Machine learning, Gen AI and DevOps ecosystem.
+- 🌱 Continuously learning and exploring new technologies within Machine learning, Gen AI and DevOps ecosystem.

 ---